datacarpentry/image-processing/episodes/03-skimage-images.md

 ## Access via slicing

-Since OpenCV images are stored as NumPy arrays, we can use array slicing to select rectangular areas of an image.
+Since skimage images are stored as NumPy arrays, we can use array slicing to select rectangular areas of an image.
 Then, we could save the selection as a new image, change the pixels in the image, and so on.
-It is important to remember that coordinates are specified in *(y, x)* order and that color values are specified in *(b, g, r)* order when doing these manipulations.
+It is important to remember that coordinates are specified in *(y, x)* order and that color values are specified in *(r, g, b)* order when doing these manipulations.

 Consider this image of a whiteboard, and suppose that we want to create a sub-image with just the portion that says "odd + even = odd," along with the